 With digital marketing, that all changed.

 Even without direct mail, advertisers gained the ability to make offers that presented immediate benefits to their target audience.

 For example, take a look at this early “Off the Grid” promotion from Banyan Hill Publishing’s Sovereign Investor:

 In this case, the company encouraged users to reserve their spot “today!” and promised the first installment of an email series immediately.

 This was a huge improvement over requiring potential customers to wait weeks for information.
 Plus, the idea of immediate gratification is much more compelling for most of us.

-The ad also promises that there’s “no obligation,” includes a clear directive to “enter email address,” and encourages readers to take action “today” — meaning it checks all of the boxes for an effective CTA.
+The ad also promises that there’s “no obligation,” includes a clear directive to “enter your email address below,” and encourages readers to take action “today” — meaning it checks all of the boxes for an effective call to action.

 It’s also worth noting that in many cases, digital advertisements can convey much more information in a smaller space.

 That’s because they don’t need to spend as much time spelling out complex directives.